 Hopewell residents are 18 years of age or older, have a primary diagnosis of a mood or thought disorder and express a readiness for mental health treatment.
-Typical diagnoses include schizophrenia, schizoaffective disorder, bipolar disorder and major depression.
+Typical diagnoses include schizophrenia, schizoaffective disorder, bipolar disorder, obsessive-compulsive disorder, and major depression.

 Some of our residents may be recovering from drug or alcohol abuse.
 They must, however, have an absence of active abuse.
 Individuals should have some self-care skills, be medication compliant and be in reasonable physical health.
 For a complete list of admissions criteria, please call our admissions team at 440.426.2009.

 Hopewell residents are 18 years of age or older.
 About half of our residents are from Northeast Ohio, and the rest of the residents at our mental health treatment facility are from across the United States.

 Depending on the individual's response to the program, a resident’s stay is typically between four to nine months.
 The progress of each resident is monitored and reevaluated regularly.

 Over 70% of our residents have successfully moved into more self-reliant settings.
 The clinical staff works with the family and the resident's case manager to coordinate plans for the next step.
 Hopewell has established relationships with area mental health and housing agencies to support residents as they move forward.